 Assistive Technology at Work ([email protected])

-[email protected] is an assistive technology service designed to assist ARS counselors to ensure their clients receive the maximum benefit from assistive technology in their quest to achieve educational, employment and independent living goals.
+[email protected] is an assistive technology service designed to assist Arkansas Rehabilitation Services (ARS) counselors to ensure their clients receive the maximum benefit from assistive technology in their quest to achieve educational, employment, and independent living goals.
 Assessments are designed to identify the appropriate technology that best benefits the client and provides the counselor with the sources and costs for obtaining the recommended technology.

 [email protected] provides assistive technology assessment and consultation services regarding ARS clients referred by their counselors to the program.
 Where possible [email protected] staff complete assessments at a time and place convenient to both the referring counselor and client.
 Assessments are designed to identify the appropriate technology that best benefits the client and provides the counselor with the sources and costs for obtaining the recommended technology. [email protected] staff can also complete a review of similar benefits to assist the counselor in accessing those funding sources.
 Training with the client on the correct use of the recommended technology and follow-up services are also provided.